-These days I am concentrating on a work in progress—an experimental novel with images.
+These days I am concentrating on a work in progress—an experimental novel called Five Strange Languages.
 It’s long and complex: it has photographs, footnotes, multiple columns, graphs, charts, equations, and sheet music.

 I have been working on it more or less every day since 2008.
 It’s divided into five volumes.
 Book 3, Weak in Comparison to Dreams, is published by Unnamed Press.
 Order from Amazon here.
 It’s a freestanding novel, so there is no need to know anything about the other four books.